zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/host-environment/host-environment.md

     ```

-10. Cd to the /tmp folder, copy the zdm binaries to the zdmdownload file and, unzip the files and cd to the unziped directory:
+10. Cd to the /tmp folder, copy the zdm binaries to the zdmdownload file and, unzip the files and cd to the unziped directory.
+Bear in mind that at the time of creation of this workshop ZDM's current version was 21.2, if a newer version is available, please change the commands from 21.2 to the current version so that the unzip proceeds correctly:

      ```
     <copy>